snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/media-player/index.md

 ### 2. Adding the `selectors.yml` file

-Within the packages we have provided a suite of suggested selectors to run and test the models within the package together with the web model.
+Within the packages we have provided a suite of suggested selectors to run and test the models within the package together with the media player model.
 This leverages dbt's [selector flag](https://docs.getdbt.com/reference/node-selection/syntax).
 You can find out more about each selector in the [YAML Selectors](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-operation/index.md#yaml-selectors) section.

 These are defined in the `selectors.yml` file ([source](https://github.com/snowplow/dbt-snowplow-media-player/blob/main/selectors.yml)) within the package, however in order to use these selections you will need to copy this file into your own dbt project directory.
 This is a top-level file and therefore should sit alongside your `dbt_project.yml` file.
 If you are using multiple packages in your project you will need to combine the contents of these into a single file.

-### 3. Configuring the web model (in case it has not been run before)
+### 3. Check source data

-Please refer to the `Quick Start` guide for the Snowplow Web package to make sure you configure the web model appropriately. (e.g. checking the source data or enabling desired contexts).
+This package will by default assume your Snowplow events data is contained in the `atomic` schema of your [target.database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile), in the table labeled `events`.
+In order to change this, please add the following to your `dbt_project.yml` file:

 ### 4. Enable desired contexts